Thomas Sandby: Family

 Sandby was twice married.
 The name of his first wife is stated to have been Schultz.
 He married his second wife, Elizabeth Venables (1733–82), on 26 April 1753.
 She had a dowry of £2,000, and bore him ten children, six of whom (five daughters and one son) survived him.
 In his will, and in some simple verses addressed to his daughters after their mother's death, he named only four daughters, Harriott, Charlotte, Maria, and Ann, omitting his eldest girl, Elizabeth, who was twice married, and is said to have died in about 1809.
 His daughter Harriott married (1786) Thomas Paul, the second son of his brother Paul, and kept house for her father after her mother's death.
 Eight of her thirteen children were born at the deputy ranger's lodge.

 Death

 Sandby died at the deputy ranger's lodge in Windsor Park on Monday, 25 June 1798, and was buried in the churchyard of Old Windsor.

 Legacy

-Though he was self-educated as an architect, and left few buildings by which his capacity can be tested, the Freemasons' Hall showed no ordinary taste, while of his skill as an engineer and landscape-gardener Windsor Great Park and Virginia Water are a permanent record.
-He was an excellent and versatile draughtsman, and so skilful in the use of watercolour that his name deserves to be associated with that of his brother Paul in the history of that branch of art.
+Though few of his buildings remain standing today, his skill as an engineer and landscape-gardener Windsor Great Park and Virginia Water are a permanent record.